 What she meant was: what a fantastic, organic opportunity for a child with extra challenges to figure out adaptation and become the most amazing version of himself!
 Yes, it would have been much easier, both for him and for those in his life, to not have to figure out how to exist with a sibling.
 But easier doesn’t always mean better, because where there is no challenge, there can be no growth.
+Learning resilience is an important skill, after all!
 It is the context of the sibling dynamic that provides a natural opportunity to flex to the unchangeable and come out the other side resilient, and, as an added perk, with a life-long support system that grows with you.
 In fact, the sibling relationship may be the longest relationship our children have in their lifetime.

 Be the sommelier of sibling squabbles